 We split interarrival distributions by POS (Figure~\ref{fig:pos_arrival_boxplots}).
 POS interval differences become more apparent when comparing total types to unique types.
 Noun, verb, and `other' POS total gaps are much shorter than function word and interjection usage (but with longer tails).

 \candor\ has the most regular interjection usage, demonstrated by shorter gaps.
-Compared to other POS, interjections and function words show much longer wait times for new unique types, suggestive of the closed class definition of these POS.
+Compared to other POS, interjections and function words show much longer wait times for new unique types.
 Unique types' interquartile range reflects extremely long intervals before new types appearing, capturing \heapslaw\ behavior.

-We calculate burstiness (B) and memory (M) along with multiple other comparison groups as we have not seen many textual results in this dual-metric format, excepting Ref.~\cite{goh2008burstiness_memory}.
+We calculate burstiness (B) and memory (M) along with multiple other comparison groups as we have not seen many textual results in this dual-metric format, excepting Ref.~\cite{goh2008burstiness_memory} (with figures in Appendix~\ref{sec:appendix.variation_in_novelty}).
 In Figure~\ref{fig:burstiness_memory_combined}, we include B and M for: corpora, POS, literary works as a comparison (Frankenstein, Pride \& Prejudice, and Moby Dick), and shuffled versions of each body denoted with $\ast$.
 We find differences for these literary texts compared to the 2 books reported in Ref.~\cite{goh2008burstiness_memory} which have burstiness and memory of effectively $0$.
 Our literary comparisons cluster around $\text{B}=-0.09$, $\text{M}=0.35$. \candor\ and \moviesgroupshort\ are close in burstiness to this literary cluster but lower in memory. \moviesindivshort\ (and its POS) shows the least memory (close to $0$) but the most regularity (negative burstiness).
 Parts of speech differ more starkly from \candor\ and \moviesgroupshort\ averages.
 Their interjections and function words are close to $\text{B}=0$ and $\text{M}=0$.
-The rest of the POS cluster around $\text{M}=0$ but trail into the lower left quadrant of less memory and less burstiness, which suggests more alternation between interarrival times and more regular behavior than random.
+The rest of the POS cluster around $\text{M}=0$ but trail into the quadrant of low memory and low burstiness, suggesting more alternation than random between interarrival times and more regular behavior.
 Notably, all the \moviesindivshort\ POS are in the lower left quadrant.
-See Appendix~\ref{sec:appendix.variation_in_novelty} for temporal figures.